toepoke/pAppwords/README.md

 As responsible website proprietors we want to help and/or educate our users to the risks of poor passwords.

-Pappwords piggy backs on the fantastic work of [@troyhunt](https://twitter.com/troyhunt) and his [haveibeenpwned.com](https://haveibeenpwned.com/) website.

-Pappwrds is a [vanilla js](http://vanilla-js.com/) library you can install on your website and it will notify your users if the password they are using has been subject to a breach.
+Pappwords is a [vanilla js](http://vanilla-js.com/) library you can install on your website and it will notify your users if the password they are using has been subject to a breach.

 ![Screenshot of Pappwords telling a user the password they used has been involved in a breach.](./docs/screenshot.png "Screenshot")

+The plug-in piggy backs on the fantastic work of [@troyhunt](https://twitter.com/troyhunt) and his [haveibeenpwned.com](https://haveibeenpwned.com/) website.

+# Demos

+1. The [Auto Demo](https://toepoke.github.io/pAppwords/docs/auto-demo.html) has zero configuration.
+2. The [Validation Demo](https://toepoke.github.io/pAppwords/docs/validation-demo.html) shows how you can configure how the plug-in behaves.

 ## Why Pappwords?